Philcens/Fossil_fuels_Norway_UK/README.md

-This is the anonymous online Appendix for AOM conference submission Nr.
+This is the online Appendix for AOM conference submission Nr.
 18172 to enhance the peer-review process.

 This Appendix is intended to provide detailed methodological information and access to extensive qualitative data gathered for this paper.
 It includes the following elements: